Furqan17/snake-py/README.md

 # snake-py
 classic snake :snake: game
-This program was coded in python and utilises the Pygame library
+This game was coded in python and utilises the Pygame library

 ## Gameplay